jdelia/genesis-communities-cpt/readme.txt

 3. Sample Detail page for Genesis Communities CPT.

 ==Changelog==
+= 0.6.7 =
+Update to avoid conflict with Contact Form 7 hiding the Genesis Communities CPT menu from the Dashboard.
+Changed menu_position in register_post_type() to 21 from 25.

 = 0.6.6 =
 Bug fix: Updated plugin stylesheet to correct border on widget sidebar.